-The screen-tapping fights themselves are a little simplistic, but Marvel Contest of Champions lets you pitch all your favourite Marvel heroes against each other in beautifully rendered one-on-one fights.
+The screen-tapping fights themselves are a little simplistic, but the Marvel Contest of Champions lets you pitch all your favourite Marvel heroes against each other in beautifully rendered one-on-one fights.

 Ronin: The Last Samurai

-Ronin: The Last Samurai's brand of action is so slick and friction-free, you can almost forget what a brutal hack-and-slasher it is.
+Ronin: The Last Samurai's brand of action is so slick and friction-free, that you can almost forget what a brutal hack-and-slasher it is.
 Swipe and tap to dash, slice and parry, leaving a trail of claret in your wake.

 No, it's not One Punch Man - it's just One Punch.
-This terrific game is fun, featuring simple and intuitive tap controls.
+This terrific title is fun, featuring simple and intuitive tap controls.
 All you need to do is fight the bag and try not to run into it or miss - think of it as a training fighting game!